Falcon Heavy launch kicks off amazing 2018 space lineup

 Inside the clamshell "fairings" at the top of the rocket - Elon Musk's very own red Tesla roadster.

-If all goes as planned, and the rocket and car do not suffer "rapid unscheduled disassemblies" (Musk's term for "blowing up"), the red roadster will end up in an orbit around the Sun, known as the Hohmann Transfer Orbit, which is just about the easiest, lowest energy path to Mars.
+The red roadster didn't end up headed for the Red Planet, though.
+Instead, it was put into an orbit around the Sun, known as the Hohmann Transfer Orbit, which is just about the easiest, lowest energy path to Mars.
 There's a catch, though.

-On the morning of January 31, 2018, most of Canada and all of the United States will be seeing at least a partial lunar eclipse.
-Residents of Atlantic Canada will not see the Moon turn red at all, as it will set beyond the western horizon before it enters Earth's red umbral shadow.
-Quebec, most of Ontario, and much of the eastern United States will see a partial eclipse before the Moon sets, and the rest of the continent will be able to see a total lunar eclipse in the pre-dawn sky.
-The farther west you are, the more of the eclipse you'll see!
+On the morning of January 31, 2018, most of Canada and all of the United States saw at least a partial lunar eclipse.
+Residents of Atlantic Canada did not see the Moon turn red at all, as it set beyond the western horizon before it entered Earth's red umbral shadow.
+Quebec, most of Ontario, and much of the eastern United States saw a partial eclipse before the Moon set, and the rest of the continent was able to see a total lunar eclipse in the pre-dawn sky.
+The farther west you were, the longer the total eclipse lasted!

-Not only is this a lunar eclipse, but it's the 2nd closest Full Moon of 2018, making it a Supermoon.
-Also, by some definitions, it is also a "Blue Moon", as it is the 2nd Full Moon in the same calendar month.
+Not only was this a lunar eclipse, but it was the 2nd closest Full Moon of 2018, making it a Supermoon.
+Also, by some definitions, it was also a "Blue Moon", as it was the 2nd Full Moon in the calendar month of January.
 The traditional definition of a blue moon is the third Full Moon in a season with four Full Moons, but that's not happening until May 2019.

 First image of a Supermassive Black Hole - early 2018